 Instead, we can use beam search to limit our search to only candidate sequences that are the most likely so far.
-In beam search, we keep of the k most likely predictions of our model so far.
+In beam search, we keep track of the k most likely predictions of our model so far.
 At each timestep, we expand our predictions to all of the possible expansions of these sequences after one token, and then we keep only the top k of the most likely sequences out of these.
 In the end, we return the most likely sequence out of our final candidate sequences.
+This is also not guaranteed to be the true most likely sequence, but it is usually better than the result of just greedy decoding.